ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 # 2022-06-01T10:11:00 [product-123] price updated to GBP 820.00
 ```

+Commands are actions _now_.
+Events are the historical trail left behind by commands.

 ### Things to note:

 - Projecting events gets you the same results every time.
 Running commands does not, necessarily.